pivotal/docs-platform-automation/docs/externalized-opsman-config.md

 ### Configuration promotion
-Since the configuration file is the source of truth, if it is tested on the sandbox/dev environment, it can be promoted to production environment easily.
+Since the configuration file is the source of truth, if it is tested on the sandbox/dev environment, it can be promoted to a production environment easily.
 [Promote to another foundation](#promote-to-another-foundation) section will talk in more detail about how to apply the configuration file to an foundation.